-- The history of functional analysis is quite interesting, cf. e.g. the article [14], [115, Chapter 4] and the books [37, 101, 117].
+- The history of functional analysis is quite interesting, cf. e.g. the article [15], [120, Chapter 4] and the books [40, 105, 122].
 But clearly it makes little sense to study it before one has some technical knowledge of FA.
 It is surprisingly intertwined with the development of linear algebra.
-One would think that (finite-dimensional) vector spaces, linear maps etc. were defined much earlier than, e.g., Banach spaces, but this is not true.
-In fact, Banach's2 book [8], based on his 1920 PhD thesis, is one of the first references containing the modern definition of a vector space.
-Some mathematicians, mostly Italian ones, like Peano, Pincherle and Volterra, essentially had the modern definition already in the last decades of the 19th century, but they had no impact since the usefulness of an abstract/axiomatic approach was not yet widely appreciated.
-Cf. [81, Chapter 5] or [38, 102].
+One would think that (finite-dimensional) vector spaces, linear maps etc. were defined much earlier than, e.g., Banach spaces, but this is not what has happened.
+In fact, Banach's book [9], based on his 1920 PhD thesis, is one of the first references containing the modern definition of a vector space.
+Some mathematicians, mostly Italian ones, like Peano, Pincherle and Volterra, essentially had the modern definition already in the last decades of the 19th century, but their work had little impact since the usefulness of an abstract/axiomatic approach was not yet widely appreciated.
+Cf. [85, Chapter 5] or [41, 106].

 Here I limit myself to mentioning that the basics of functional analysis (Hilbert and Banach spaces and bounded linear maps between them) were developed in the period 1900-1930.
 Nevertheless, many important developments (locally convex spaces, distributions, operator algebras) took place in 1930-1960.
-After that, functional analysis has split up into many very specialized subfields that interact quite little with each other.
-The very interesting article [160] ends with the conclusion that 'functional analysis' has ceased to exist as a coherent field of study!
+After that, functional analysis has split up into many quite specialized subfields that interact quite little with each other.
+The very interesting article [166] ends with the conclusion that 'functional analysis' has ceased to exist as a coherent field of study!

 - The study of functional analysis requires a solid background in general topology.
 It may well be that you'll have to refresh and likely also extend yours.
 In Appendix A I have collected brief accounts of the topics that - sadly - you are most likely not to have encountered before.
-All of them are contained in [137] (written by a functional analyst!), but my favorite (I'm admittedly biased) reference is [104].
-You should have seen Weierstrass' theorem, but those of Tietze and Arzelà-Ascoli tend to vanish in the (pedagogical, not factual) gap between general topology and functional analysis. - If you find these notes too advanced, you might want to have a look at less ambitious books like [111, 140, 143].
-On the other hand, if you want more, [113] is a good place to start, followed by [123, 90, 28, 136].
-(The MasterMath course currently uses [28].)
+All of them are treated in [56] or [142] (written by a functional analyst!), but my favorite (I'm admittedly biased) reference is [108].
+You should have seen Weierstrass' theorem, but those of Tietze and Arzelà-Ascoli tend to vanish in the (pedagogical, not factual) gap between general topology and functional analysis. - If you find these notes too advanced, you might want to have a look at less ambitious books like [116, 145, 148].
+On the other hand, if you want more, [118] is a good place to start, followed by [128, 94, 30, 141].
+(The Dutch MasterMath course currently uses [30].)

-One word about notation (without guarantee of always sticking to it): General vector spaces, but also normed spaces, are denoted V, W, \dots , normed spaces also as E, F, \dots .
-Vectors in such spaces are e, f, \dots, x, y, \dots .
-Linear maps are always denoted A, B, \dots , except linear functionals $V \rightarrow \mathbb{F}$, which are φ, ψ .
-Algebras are usually denoted $\mathcal{A}, \mathcal{B}, \dots$ and their elements a, b, \dots (For $\mathcal{A} = B(E)$ this leads to inconsistency, but I cannot bring myself to using capital letters for abstract algebra elements.)
+One word about notation (without guarantee of always sticking to it): General vector spaces, but also normed spaces, are denoted $V, W, \dots$ , normed spaces also as $E, F, \dots$ .
+Vectors in such spaces are $e, f, \dots, x, y, \dots$ .
+Linear maps are always denoted $A, B, \dots$ , except linear functionals $V \rightarrow \mathbb{F}$ , which are $\varphi, \psi$ .
+Algebras are usually denoted $\mathcal{A}, \mathcal{B}, \dots$ and their elements $a, b, \dots$ (For $\mathcal{A} = B(E)$ this leads to inconsistency, but I cannot bring myself to using capital letters for abstract algebra elements.)